VE3LSR/docker-ircddbgateway/README.md

 If you'd like to build locally, just run `docker-compose build`

-You will require `ircddbgatewayd`.
-This can be from other packages, or the build project.
+The `ircddbgatewayd` binary is built using the build project and exported.